EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Benchmark and Dataset

 \item \textbf{\nst}: Unseen compositions of sub-task actions and target objects.
 For e.g., if the train set is \{\textit{clean(apple)},~\textit{cool(egg)},~\textit{clean\_and\_cool(tomato)}\}, then this test split would contain tasks like: \{\textit{clean(egg)},~\textit{cool(apple)},~\textit{clean\_and\_cool(apple)}\}.

 \item \textbf{\nc}: This test split contains the same tasks as in the train set.
 However, the tasks are executed in unseen kitchen scenes.

-\item \textbf{Abstraction}: Abstract task descriptions, which lack the low-level details of the task in the descriptions.
+\item \textbf{Abstraction}: Abstract task descriptions, which lack the low-level details of the task.
 For instance, for a \textit{heat\_and\_clean(apple)} task, the full task description in the train set could be ``apple is heated in a microwave and cleaned in sink basin", while the abstract task description in this split could be ``apple is heated and cleaned". \end{itemize}

 Note that all the test splits and the train set are disjoint from each other. \nst split tests an \etv model's ability to understand generalizable object affordances and tool usage.
 For instance, once a model learns the \emph{slice} action on an apple, this split tests if the model can apply it to an orange.
-On the other hand, the \nt split tests the generalization of a model's causal reasoning capabilities on unseen compositions and orderings of known sub-tasks.
+On the other hand, the \nt split tests the generalization of a model's temporal and causal reasoning capabilities on unseen compositions and orderings of known sub-tasks.
+Existing real-world datasets like Ego4D~\cite{ego_4d} and EPIC-KITCHENS~\cite{epic_kitchens} fail to provide such systematic control and precise diagnostics across various relevant yet independent factors affecting task reasoning.